jusrockinout/javascript-technical-interview/0013map_parse_int/README.md

         * In particular, we expect `["1", "2", "3"].map(parseInt)` to output `[1, 2, 3]`.

-        * But instead, that is incorrect.
+        * But that is incorrect.
 Why?

 - - -